OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Running Kubernetes Clusters
 ============================

-..
-NOTE: This is a HOW-TO

 In previous tutorials of this Quick Start Guide, we:

    * Installed an :ref:`OpenNebula Front-end using miniONE <try_opennebula_on_kvm>`,
    * deployed a :ref:`Metal Edge Cluster <first_edge_cluster>` on AWS, and
    * deployed a :ref:`Virtual Machine <running_virtual_machines>` with WordPress on that Metal Edge Cluster.

 At this point, we are ready to deploy something more complex on our Metal Edge Cluster: an enterprise-grade, CNCF-certified, multi-master Kubernetes cluster based on SUSE Rancher’s RKE2 Kubernetes distribution.
-Like the VM with WordPress, the Kubernetes distribution is available in the `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`__, as the multi-VM appliance **OneKE**.
+Like the WordPress VM, the Kubernetes distribution is available in the `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`__, where you can find it as the multi-VM appliance **OneKE**.

 To deploy Kubernetes, we’ll follow these high-level steps: